What is daphne

-Habitat: Mediterranean Europe and middle east.
-By the Mediterranean woods, shrubs and by the walls of cultivated lands.
+We can find it in woods, undergrowth and by the walls of cultivated lands.

-Active parts: The whole plant, especially the fruits.
+– Active parts: The whole plant, especially its fruits.

 Flax-leaved daphne is a perennial shrub of the Daphne family – Thymelaceae – – up to 2m.